+The second type of patterns will be incorporated later in form of fragile processes.

+We define \emph{weak} and \emph{strong} patterns and cycles, as well as \emph{solid} and \emph{fragile} processes.
+We are from the point of view of the controller: we want to obtain strong patterns and solid processes, as they make deadlocks less likely.

-\begin{definition}[Lock graph $\intro*\Gp$] For a "behavior@@two" $\PP=(\PP_p)_\pproc$, we define a labeled graph $G_\PP=\struct{T,E_\PP}$, called \intro{lock graph}, whose nodes are locks and whose edges are either weak or strong.
+\begin{defi}[Lock graph $\intro*\Gp$] For a "behavior@@two" $\PP=(\PP_p)_\pproc$, we define a labeled graph $G_\PP=\struct{T,E_\PP}$, called \intro{lock graph}, whose nodes are locks and with two types of edges, weak or strong.
 Edges are labeled by processes.

 \AP There is a ""weak edge"" $t_1 \intro*\weakedge{p} t_2$ in $\Gp$ whenever there is a "weak pattern" $\set{t_1} \wpat \set{t_2}$ in $\PP_p$.
 There is a ""strong edge"" $t_1 \intro*\strongedge{p} t_2$ whenever there is a "strong pattern" $\set{t_1} \spat \set{t_2}$ in $\PP_p$ \textbf{and} there is no "weak pattern" $\set{t_1} \wpat \set{t_2}$ in $\PP_p$.
 We write $t_1 \act{p} t_2$ when the type of the edge is irrelevant.